Lamfurst/auto_reroute_py/README.md

     ```shell
     ./launch_script.sh
     ```
-3. If you want to spawn traffic in the carla, run the following command
+3. If you want to spawn random traffic in the carla, run the following command
     ```shell
     ./launch_script.sh true
     ```

-Generate a uml for my auto_reroute pakcage based on my description here: 1. start a loop for tf listener 2.
-If the current goal_pose is none then send the first goal pose  3.
-If the current the goal_pose is not none and if the distance between ego_vehicle's base_link and goal pose is less than min_distance then reads the waypoint from waypoints.yaml file. then send the goal pose.
-4. All sending goal  pose process can be divided into a. get